 I have been a lot on Instagram lately and leading up to Christmas I can see alot of images there that are using double exposures and a lot of bokeh.

 Bokeh is the quality of the area in a photographic image that is out of focus.
 If you are photographing you can see it as the blob you get if a small round light source is out of focus in an image.
 Usually it is roundish to oval, depending on the lens you are using, it can also be doughnut shaped.
 All those fairy lights and Christmas trees around now are really tempting to be used far out of focus, thus creating lovely bokeh.
-A really good article on bokeh can be found at Expertphotography.
+A really good article on bokeh can be found at Expertphotography and on Phlearn Magazine.

 Double (or triple) exposure means that you expose two (or three) images in the same frame.
 With the good old film cameras that meant that you take one image, don’t wind the film forward and take a second image on the same place on the film strip.
 Digital cameras can do that, too, even with no “real” film involved.